mrpejker/vself-celo/README.md

 2. View the build process in the output window.
 Once the build has finished, you will receive a notification from the Event Log.
 Click 'View' to access the local URLs for your deployed services.
 ![image](./img/local-success.png)

----
-## Sign up for User Research

-We want to hear your feedback!

-The Cloud Code team is inviting our user community to sign-up to participate in Google User Experience Research.

-If you’re invited to join a study, you may try out a new product or tell us what you think about the products you use every day.
-At this time, Google is only sending invitations for upcoming remote studies.
-Once a study is complete, you’ll receive a token of thanks for your participation such as a gift card or some Google swag.

-[Sign up using this link](https://google.qualtrics.com/jfe/form/SV_4Me7SiMewdvVYhL?reserved=1&utm_source=In-product&Q_Language=en&utm_medium=own_prd&utm_campaign=Q1&productTag=clou&campaignDate=January2021&referral_code=UXbT481079) and answer a few questions about yourself, as this will help our research team match you to studies that are a great fit.